Formation testing, or FT, has many applications including formation fluid characterization, pressure measurements and reservoir characterization.

 Open hole log data

 Open hole logs can be loaded into Azurite for visualization purposes.
 They may be integrated into a single user track (e.g. Density-Neutron porosity) to assist with interpretation.
+Templates can be used to invoke a particular order of tracks and group of curves.

 Pressure vs depth